cleancoindev/AaveBalancerChainlinkAggregator/README.md

 ## How Its Made?

-Written smart contract for create a balancer pool and One can manage their portfolio of balancer pool like, Add liquidity or bind tokens, Set controller and finalize for the balancer pool.
+Written smart contract for create a balancer pool and One can `manage their portfolio` of balancer pool like, Add liquidity or bind tokens, Set controller and finalize for the balancer pool.

-Written function for ChainlinkProxyPriceProvider and it will be understand the assets linked to a Balancer Pool token and their allocation, and give a reliable price to these tokens that will evolve accordingly to the underlying assets price fluctuations.
+Written function for `ChainlinkProxyPriceProvider` and it will be understand the assets linked to a Balancer Pool token and their allocation, and give a reliable price to these tokens that will evolve accordingly to the underlying assets price fluctuations.

-It checks, If the returned price of balancer pool by chainlink aggregator is less than zero, then it will call to fallbackOracle to get the asset price which is governance by AAVE currently.
+It checks, If the returned price of balancer pool by `chainlink aggregator` is less than zero, then it will call to `fallbackOracle` to get the asset price which is `governance by AAVE` currently.

 Call simply this function with your balancer pool address.

      function setChainlinkProxyPriceProvideProxy(address poolAddress) external;

-`Before calling bove function balancer pool should be finalize by the controller of pool. `
+`Before calling above function balancer pool should be finalize by the controller of pool. `

 ## Functionality of smart contract
 ### AaveBalancer.sol